 Eventually I stopped collecting signatures because my efforts felt fruitless, because my message felt canned to my own ears.
-I didn’t believe in this chick.
-I didn’t feel she identified with the people of the Bronx (I lived in Manhattan then).
-I was a year away from voting and I already knew, Darlene didn’t have what it took.
+I didn’t believe in her or feel she identified with the people of the Bronx (I lived in Manhattan then).
+Darlene didn’t have what it took.

 What the fuck is wrong with this picture?
 50 million dollar can change an underserved county.

-This morning pundits are wondering, where the fuck did Ossoff go wrong?
+This morning pundits are wondering, where did Ossoff go wrong?
 Are the Democrats done?
 With everything swirling around this administration, he was a shoe-in, right?